 - facilitating shareholder identification and the flow of information between the shareholders and the company and

-- increasing transparency of institutional investors, proxy advisors and asset managers.
+- increasing the transparency of institutional investors, proxy advisors and asset managers

-Our Corporate experts have prepared a series of analyses to guide you through some of the most salient aspects of this directive.
+Our Corporate experts have updated their analysis as of May 2021 to guide you through some of the most salient aspects of this directive and the Law of 28 April 2020.
 You can click on the titles below to access each insight.

-Although listed companies were already required to draft a remuneration report, the Law of 16 April 2020 further enlarges this requirement, by increasing and the level of detail in which such information must be reported.
+Although listed companies were already required to draft a remuneration report, the Law of 28 April 2020 further enlarged this requirement, by increasing and the level of detail in which such information must be reported.
 A thorough analysis of the remuneration types and relevant persons falling under these new reporting obligations is a logical starting point.
-The new rules with regard to the content of the remuneration report will need to be applied for the first time to the report to be published in 2021.
-Listed companies must also take into account the interplay of this regulation with the renewed Corporate Governance Code 2020 which applies to most Belgian listed companies as of the financial year starting on or after 1 January 2020.
+The new rules on the content of the remuneration report need to be applied for the first time to the report to be published in 2021.
+Listed companies must also take into account the interplay of this regulation with the renewed 2020 Belgian Code on Corporate Governance for listed companies, which applies to Belgian listed companies as of the financial year starting on or after 1 January 2020.

-The remuneration policy becomes a formal instrument which must be approved by the shareholders' meeting for the first time when deciding upon the approval of the annual accounts to be published in 2021.
+The remuneration policy became a formal instrument which must be approved by the shareholders' meeting for the first time when deciding upon the approval of the annual accounts to be published in 2021.
 The first formal remuneration policy in the meaning of the Law of 28 April 2020 will have a major impact on the future remuneration practices of listed companies.
 This is in no small part because of the limited leeway for derogations and the far-reaching consequences of not obtaining shareholders' approval on a new or materially revised remuneration policy.
+Also with regard to the remuneration policy, listed companies should take into account the interplay with the EU Sustainable Finance Disclosure Regulation and the renewed 2020 Belgian Code on Corporate Governance for listed companies.
 Hence, proper understanding and thorough preparation thereof will be key.